Amid ‘Medicare-for-all’ debate in US, Britain sounds alarm over historic waiting lists

 An American "Medicare-for-all" system would be different in a number of ways from the U.K.'s NHS system.
 Most notably, in Britain, the doctors and nurses are government-paid employees, and institutions are mostly government-run, while the "Medicare-for-all" plans in play would essentially put the government in charge of paying for privately run health care.

 But the NHS has long been hailed as a successful example of government-run health care by a range of Democrats and left-wing activists.
-The single-payer health care plans boosted by top Democratic 2020 contenders Bernie Sanders and Elizabeth Warren has captured attention in recent days after Warren released her long-awaited plan last week.
+The single-payer health care plans boosted by top Democratic 2020 contenders Bernie Sanders and Elizabeth Warren have captured attention in recent days after Warren released her long-awaited plan last week.

 Critics in the United States have said that Warren's price-control proposals could lead to shortages similar to those in England.